turingschool/try-turing/be-weekday/what-is-bee/index.md

 - Making sure data can be retrieved quickly and easily
 <br>

-## Back-End & Front-End
+## Back End & Front End

-The **Front-End** is the part of the application that users see, touch, and interact with.
+The **Front End** is the part of the application that users see, touch, and interact with.
 This is the code that produces the experience in front of the user.
-All of the stylistic pieces of a website (layout, colors, sizes), in addition to logic around user interactions, are considered **Front-End** concerns.
+All of the stylistic pieces of a website (layout, colors, sizes), in addition to logic around user interactions, are considered **Front End** concerns.

-The **Back-End** typically handles stuff like storing information in databases, manipulating that data, authenticating users, etc.; it's what happens behind the scenes.
+The **Back End** typically handles stuff like storing information in databases, manipulating that data, authenticating users, etc.; it's what happens behind the scenes.
 <br>

-## What technologies are used on the Back-End?
+## What technologies are used on the Back End?

-There are numerous technologies that can be used for Back-End engineering.
+There are numerous technologies that can be used for Back End engineering.
 Here are a few of them:

 - **Languages and frameworks**: Ruby/Rails, Python/Django, Elixir/Phoenix, Java/Spring, and more.
 - **Databases**: PostgreSQL, MySQL, Oracle Database, MongoDB, etc.